Yandy Díaz Player Props: Rays vs. Orioles

-On Tuesday, Yandy Diaz (.282 slugging percentage in past 10 games, with no home runs) and the Tampa Bay Rays play the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
-First pitch is at 6:40 PM ET.
+Yandy Diaz -- .220 average over his past 10 games -- will be in action for the Tampa Bay Rays against the Baltimore Orioles, with Tyler Wells on the mound, on June 21 at 12:10 PM ET.

-He had a one-hit performance in his previous game (1-for-5) against the Padres.
+In his last game he had a one-hit showing (1-for-5) against the Orioles.

 Yandy Díaz Game Info & Props vs. the Orioles